 What to Expect as You Use Minoxidil

 Most people that have just started or are thinking about getting on minoxidil have expectations.
 We can call this the “minoxidil timeline.”
 First, remember everyone responds differently to this drug.
 For example, one user could start seeing great results within the first few months.
 On the other hand, the same user may experience similar results at the end of months five and six.
 Therefore, it is important to give minoxidil time before questioning its effectiveness.
 For the timeline, the first time you use minoxidil, the drug immediately penetrates the scalp.
 Remember, this drug affects the telogen phase (resting phase) of the hair growth cycle.
 People using this product generally experience an increase in hair loss.
 First, it is important not to freak out and remember that you want your brittle weak hairs to be pushed out and replaced by thicker ones.
 The shedding phase usually lasts around 2 weeks.
 During this time, you may experience and increase in itchiness or scalp flaking.
 Again this is normal since your scalp is getting adjusted to the drug.
 To combat the flakiness and irritation, it is a good idea to invest in Nizoral Shampoo.
 Nizoral contains a key ingredient, ketoconazole, that has been proven to treat dandruff and related scalp conditions.
 This shampoo only needs to be used 2-3x per week.
 Both men and women can benefit from using Nizoral but there is an added bonus for men.
 The shampoo’s key ingredient ketoconazole has been shown to reduce the levels of dht in the scalp that is linked to male pattern baldness.
 Going back to the timeline, minoxidil starts to reactivate hair follicles and lengthens the hair’s anagen phase (growth phase).
 After a few months, you may notice existing hairs that are growing faster and thicker.
 However, remember you may still have hairs that are in the resting phase that will eventually sprout.
 There will be an ongoing cycle of your hair regenerating itself into thicker and longer strands.
 Even if the hair is not dark and thick, if you look closely in the mirror you may notice “peach fuzz.”
 This peach fuzz is referred to as vellus hair.
 Vellus hair is soft, colorless but is a sign of new growth.
 Remember that the vellus hair can eventually turn into regular hair follicles overtime with increased blood flow, nutrients, and oxygen.
-We have also seen some success with people using a lasercomb to help awaken and make the vellus hairs thicker.
+We have also seen some success with people using laser hair loss therapy to help awaken and make the vellus hairs thicker.
 Overall, most people should start seeing results within 4 months.
 However, we suggest that you give minoxidil at least 6 months to see how well you respond to the drug.
 In addition, minoxidil is a commitment but regrowing your hair is worth every minute for restoring confidence.